Social Learning in Non-Stationary Environments: Introduction

 \subsection{Organization of the paper}

-Section~\ref{sec:model} introduces the model of social learning from consumer reviews.
-Section~\ref{sec:stationary} studies the stationary setting where the quality is fixed, in the case of discrete and continuous quality spaces (Sections~\ref{sec:stationary_discrete} and~\ref{sec:stationary_continuous}, respectively), while Section~\ref{sec:stationary_bridge} bridges these two cases.
-Section~\ref{sec:dynamic} introduces the dynamical setting, where the quality changes over time.
-Section~\ref{sec:dynamic_binary} and~\ref{sec:dynamic_continuous}, respectively, consider binary and continuous quality spaces.
-Section~\ref{sec:imperfect_learners} shows that the knowledge of the dynamical structure is crucial to the consumer utility.
+\cref{sec:model} introduces the model of social learning from consumer reviews. \cref{sec:stationary} studies the stationary setting where the quality is fixed. \cref{sec:dynamic} introduces the dynamical setting, where the quality changes over time. \cref{sec:imperfect_learners} consider a model with naive consumers and shows that knowledge of the dynamical structure is crucial for the consumer utility.